-Our results indicate that as the in-context images become more similar to the test image, VLM is more likely to replicate the ICC in the resultant caption.
-For instance, method (1) achieves the highest CIDEr score with the ICC, yet the resulting caption poorly describes the image, as evidenced by its lowest CIDEr score with the GTC.
-This further confirm our assumption that similar images lead to short-cut Inference.
-Figure~\ref{fig:short_cut} also visualizes two examples respectively for experiments (1) and (3) to show the short-cut inference.
+Our findings suggest a clear pattern: the closer the in-context images are to the test image, the more the VLM tends to mirror the ICC in its generated caption.
+For illustration, method (1) registers the highest CIDEr score when compared to the ICC.
+However, the caption it produces doesn't accurately depict the image, as reflected by its notably lower CIDEr score in relation to the GTC.
+These observations solidify our hypothesis that images with high similarity can inadvertently prompt short-cut inference.
+Additionally, Figure~\ref{fig:short_cut} provides visual representations to further elucidate the phenomenon of short-cut inference.

-\textbf{DIIR.} Figure~\ref{fig:img_hist} shows that two DIIR methods generally underperform SIIR-TAG, suggesting diversity is not quite powerful.
-We think the major reason is that captioning is a relative simple task, which does not need complicate chain-of-thoughts as some NLP tasks where diversity plays a significant role~\cite{zhang2022automatic} since different examples may teach LM to understand a problem from different aspects.
-Also, we find that DIIR-TT usually outperforms DIIR-TR, suggesting that clustering based on the types of semantic tags is a better strategy.
-We think this strategy helps select diverse but also complete images, \eg, for an image with ``a brown dog is running''.
-DIIR-TT may return some images respectively including ``brown things'', ``dogs'', and ``runing action''.